ryyst/since/README.md

 ```
 ↪ since -h
-since v0.9
+since v0.11.0

 Fetch time difference between <from> and <to>.

 If no parameters are given, will return time since UNIX epoch.
-Missing <to> argument will always default to current date/time.
+Missing <to> argument will always default to current datetime.
+All subcommands share exactly the same functionality and arguments as base
+command, just filtering the output to different format.

 All values are generally rounded down.

 USAGE:
-    since [ARGS] [SUBCOMMAND]
+    since [ARGS]
+    since <SUBCOMMAND>

 FLAGS:
     -h, --help       Prints help information